nagarajurahul/nagarajurahul/README.md

 <h3 align="left">🚀 What I Bring to the Table</h3>

-- **Deep Cloud Expertise:** Skilled in AWS, Docker, Kubernetes, Terraform and Jenkins.
+- **Deep Cloud Expertise:** Skilled in AWS, Azure, Docker, Kubernetes, Terraform, Ansible and GitHub Actions.
 I’m experienced in creating robust, automated solutions for scalable cloud infrastructure.
 - **Automation & Efficiency:** From CI/CD pipelines to Infrastructure as Code, I love optimizing workflows to improve efficiency and minimize downtime.
-- **Mentorship & Collaboration:** I thrive in team environments and enjoy sharing knowledge, mentoring, and working together to tackle challenges.
+- **Mentorship & Collaboration:** I thrive in team environments and enjoy sharing knowledge, mentoring, and working together to tackle complex challenges in cloud or elsewhere.

 ---